Dyvinia/BFPlusDocs/docs/details/reinforcements.md

     </a><a class="ability-item" data-text="Passively regenerates a small amount of health while active.
 Retrigger to deactivate ability.">
       <img class="ability" class="no-lb" src="../../assets/abilities/reinfocements/guaviansecurity/GuavianSecurity_Healing.svg">
       <span class="ability-name">Regeneration</span>
     </a><a class="ability-item" data-text="Cybernetic reservoir containing a serum that enhances the Guavian Security's attributes.
-Using abilities will drain this reservoir, which will need to fully replenish itself before it can be used again.">
+Using abilities will drain this reservoir, which will deactivate them if emptied.">
       <img class="ability" class="no-lb" src="../../assets/abilities/reinfocements/guaviansecurity/GuavianSecurity_Supply.svg">
       <span class="ability-name">Reservoir</span>
     </a>